-The 2005 to 2009 Mustang GTs are still some of the best-looking Ponies to have rolled off Ford's assembly lines, and the huge aftermarket available for their 3V 4.6L V8s can transform even the most boring of stock Mustang GTs into a brutal, custom monstrosity in practically no time at all.
+The 2005 to 2009 Mustang GTs are still some of the best-looking Ponies to have rolled off Ford's assembly lines, and the huge aftermarket available for their 3V 4.6L V8s can transform even the most boring of stock Mustang GTs into brutal, custom monstrosities in practically no time at all.
 While a huge selection of 2005 to 2009 Mustang GT aftermarket parts and upgrades is a good thing, it can be a little difficult to find a good place to start.
-Stage 3 is here to help and we can help guide you through any number of upgrade paths to find the perfect combination of powerful Mustang performance parts and accessories for your specific power goals or application.
+Stage 3 is here to help guide you through any number of upgrade paths to find the perfect combination of powerful Mustang performance parts and accessories for your specific goals or application.

 Where should I start?